shreyapa0428/Simon_Game/README.md

 # Simon_Game
 ## The Memory Game
-Click on the link below to play! https://shreyapa0428.github.io/Simon_Game/
+Click on the link to play!
+https://shreyapa0428.github.io/Simon_Game/